-After performing an abdominal CT, a thoracic CT was made in a two detector CT with a section thickness of 3 mm, and a reconstruction thickness of 1.5 mm; 120 kV and 100 mAs.
-A nonionic contrast agent (300 mg of iodine per mL with a rate of 3 mL·s-1 and a maximum dose of 2 mL per kg) was administered routinely.
+After performing an abdominal CT a thoracic CT was made in a two detector CT with a section thickness of 3 mm, and a reconstruction thickness of 1.5 mm; 120 kV and 100 mAs.
+A non ionic contrast agent (300mg of iodine per millilitre with a rate of 3 ml/sec and a maximum dose of 2 ml/Kg) was administered routinely.
 In children, in whom abdominal CT was not performed, the study was made without the administration of a contrast agent with the kV and mAs adapted to the body habitus.
 Once the study was completed, it was evaluated by two experienced radiologists in interpreting thoracic CT for the presence of PAVMs, and the final diagnosis was reached by consensus.
-In all cases, the studies were evaluated in a work station in axial, multiplanar, maximum intensity projection and volume rendering reformations.
-The presence of a nodule with an afferent artery and efferent vein was considered diagnostic for lung PAVM on CT [18, 20].
-In all of these positive cases, the number of the PAVMs, the location in the lung (central or peripheral) [20] and the size of the feeding artery were recorded.
+In all cases, the studies were evaluated in a workstation in axial, multiplanar, maximum intensity pixel and volume rendering reformations.
+The presence of a nodule with an afferent artery and efferent vein was considered diagnostic for lung PAVM on CT (18, 20).
+In all of these positive cases, the number of the PAVMs, the location in the lung, central or peripheral (20) and the size of the feeding artery were recorded.
 Both TTCE and thoracic CT were performed and interpreted blinded to the results of the other study.